jparkington/Electric-Brew/README.md

 4. **[Data Pipeline Functions](/src/README.md)**: Explore the comprehensive list of functions utilized in our data pipeline, detailing their purposes and usage.

-Each link will guide you to a dedicated section or document, providing you with the necessary guidance to navigate and utilize our project's data resources effectively.

 ## Project Team
 - **Sean Sullivan** ([@seanmainer](https://github.com/seanmainer))
 - **Joseph Nelson Farrell** ([@nfarrell011](https://github.com/nfarrell011))